 When you transfer your properties and assets to your revocable trust, you retain the control over those properties and assets, and you can revise or revoke the trust if and when you choose.
 By avoiding probate, a revocable trust transfers assets quickly after your death to your beneficiaries.

-Asset protection is a leading reason why people in Iowa establish irrevocable trusts.
+Asset protection and not being subject to estate taxes are a leading reason why people in Iowa establish irrevocable trusts.
 When you transfer a property or an asset into an irrevocable trust, you no longer have legal ownership of it – the trust does – so the asset or property is legally shielded from creditors and lawsuits.

 For additional protection, the terms of an irrevocable trust may direct a trustee to terminate or temporarily withhold asset distributions to a beneficiary of the trust if that beneficiary files a bankruptcy petition or is named as a defendant in a lawsuit.